Small Apartments

-Small Apartments is a 2012 American independent comedy film directed by Jonas Åkerlund.
+Small Apartments is a 2012 American independent black comedy drama film directed by Jonas Åkerlund.
 It tells the story of Franklin Franklin, played by Matt Lucas, who by mistake kills his landlord, Mr. Olivetti, played by Peter Stormare.
 The cast co-stars Dolph Lundgren, Johnny Knoxville, James Caan, Billy Crystal, Juno Temple, Rebel Wilson, Saffron Burrows and Amanda Plummer.
 The screenplay was written by Chris Millis and adapted from his own novella.
 The film premiered at the South by Southwest Film Festival on March 10, 2012.

 Plot

-Franklin Franklin is a hairless, overweight, eccentric social misfit and compulsive hoarder obsessed with Switzerland, who walks around wearing little more than briefs and mismatching socks and lives on a diet consisting of Moxie soda and pickles with mustard.
-Living alone in an almost bare apartment in a rundown building complex in Southern California populated with other eccentrics, including cynical stoner Tommy Balls, neurotic geriatric recluse Mr. Allspice, and aspiring dancer Simone who lives with her mother – both of whom may or may not be prostitutes.
+Franklin Franklin is a hairless, overweight, eccentric social misfit and compulsive hoarder obsessed with Switzerland.
+He walks around wearing little more than briefs and mismatching socks and lives on a diet consisting of Moxie soda and pickles with mustard.

+Franklin lives alone in an almost bare apartment in a rundown building complex in Southern California.
+It's populated with other eccentrics, including cynical stoner Tommy Balls, neurotic geriatric recluse Mr. Allspice, and aspiring dancer Simone who lives with her mother – both of whom may or may not be prostitutes.

 At an earlier point, Franklin's landlord Mr. Olivetti accidentally died after slipping on spilled mustard caused by sneezing fits when receiving fellatio from Franklin over frequent unpaid rent.
 In an effort to get rid of Olivetti's body, Franklin takes it to Olivetti's house and tries to stage it as a suicide, implementing an unlikely over-array of suicide methods.
 Attempting to dump Olivetti's pickup truck in the outskirts of town results in Franklin being robbed (of both his brother's watch and Olivetti's truck) and assaulted by two very dimwitted muggers.

-The next day, Franklin wonders why he has not gotten his weekly audiotape from his institutionalized brother Bernard, whom Franklin almost idolizes as he is handsome, charismatic and popular and included Franklin in his social life.
+The next day, Franklin wonders why he has not gotten his weekly audiotape from his institutionalized brother Bernard.
+Franklin almost idolizes him as he is handsome, charismatic and popular and included him in his social life.

 Unknown to Franklin, Bernard has died of an inoperable brain tumor and among his effects is an envelope holding a key to a locker.
-In it, there is a recorded message revealing that Bernard stole from his employer and has left Franklin savings in a Swiss bank account and a passport in a new identity.
+In it, there is a recorded message revealing that Bernard stole from his employer and has left Franklin savings in a Swiss bank account and a passport with a new identity.